RTEMS/rtems-docs/README.txt

 available.
 If your host does not provide a packaged version use PIP to fetch a recent version.
 The Sphinx website provides details on doing this.

-ReST is the Re-Structed-Text format.
+ReST is the Re-Structured-Text format.
 It is a simple markup language that allows us to create quality documentaion.
-It is flexible and powerful however do not attempt to train it to create a specific format.
+It is flexible and powerful however does not attempt to train it to create a specific format.
 You need to test any new way of presenting something on all output formats.
 What may look great in one format may not translate with the same clarity to another output format.